PowerShell/PSResourceGet/Docs/SetPSResourceRepository.md

 ### -Trusted

-Specifies whether the repository should be trusted.
+When specified, repository will be set to trusted.

 ```yml
 Type: SwitchParameter